DexusY/Candlestick-Charts-Generator/README.md

 Or open `main.cpp` in your preferred programming environment (e.g., Visual Studio Code) and build/run the program from there

 ### Usage

+- Download `.csv` file with stock data from chosen company
+- Places it in the same folder where a `main.cpp` file exists
+- Compiles a C++ file, which when run and passed `g`, creates a `.txt` file with a graphic representation (ASCII chart)